What is Lower Segment Caesarean Section (LSCS) Surgery?

 • Learn about the procedure, its benefits, risks, and the expected recovery process.

-• Pre-Operative Assessment: Undergo a thorough medical assessment to evaluate your health status and identify any pre-existing conditions that might affect the surgery or anesthesia.
+• Pre-Operative Assessment: You will undergo a thorough medical assessment to evaluate your health status and identify any pre-existing conditions that might affect the surgery or anesthesia.

 • Discuss Anesthesia: If you have preferences for anesthesia, discuss them with the anesthesiologist.
 Options include epidural, spinal anesthesia, or general anesthesia.

-• Pre-Operative Instructions: Follow any pre-operative instructions provided by your healthcare team.
-These may include fasting guidelines (usually no food or drink for several hours before the surgery) and showering with a special antiseptic soap the night before or the morning of the surgery.
+• Pre-Operative Instructions: These may include fasting guidelines (usually no food or drink for several hours before the surgery) and showering with a special antiseptic soap the night before or the morning of the surgery.

 • Pack Essentials: Prepare a bag with essentials you'll need during your hospital stay, such as comfortable clothing, toiletries, personal items, and items for your baby (if applicable).